retrogamecorps/s30-add-on-pack/README.md

 snes (previously named "sfc")<br>
 tg16 (previously named "pce")<br>
 tgcd (new)<br>
+vb (new)<br>
 wsc (previously named "ws")<br>

 6. ADD BIOS FILES:  Ensure you have the following BIOS files in the appropriate locations on the SD card.
 These BIOS files are not part of the add-on pack, you will need to find them yourself.

+- Game Boy Advance: place the gba_bios.bin BIOS file in the bios folder
+- PlayStation: place scph1001.bin BIOS file in the bios folder
+- Sega Dreamcast: place dc_boot.bin and dc_flash.bin BIOS files in the bios/dc folder
+- Neo Geo: place the neogeo.zip BIOS file in the bios folder
 - Famicom Disk System: place the disksys.rom BIOS file in the bios folder
 - Sega CD: place the bios_CD_E.bin, bios_CD_J.bin, and bios_CD_U.bin BIOS files in the bios folder
 - TurboGrafx-CD: place the syscard1.pce, syscard2.pce, and syscard3.pce files in the bios folder
-- PlayStation: place scph1001.bin BIOS file in the bios folder
-- Game Boy Advance: place the gba_bios.bin BIOS file in the bios folder
+- Atari Lynx: place the lynxboot.img BIOS file in the bios folder

 ## Supported Systems